Das-Kollektiv/tdme2/README-MiniScript.md

 ## 4.5.
 Sets

 A set is value storage using a underlying hash set.
-Keys can only exist a single time in set.
+Keys can only exist once in a set.

 Initializing sets using set() method:
 ```